 - Data distribution over fragments

 - I/O request balancing over fragments

-- The status of chunks that contain fragments
+- · The status of chunks that contain fragments

 The administrator can monitor the distribution of data over table fragments.
 If the goal of fragmentation is improved administration response time, it is important for data to be distributed evenly over the fragments.
 To monitor fragmentation disk use, you must monitor database server tblspaces, because the unit of disk storage for a fragment is a tblspace.
-(For information on how to monitor the data distribution for a fragmented table, see "Monitoring Tblspaces and Extents" on page 10-38.)
+(For information about how to monitor the data distribution for a fragmented table, see "Monitor tblspaces and extents" on page 9-48.)

 The administrator must monitor I/O request queues for data that is contained in fragments.
-When I/O queues become unbalanced, the administrator should work with the DBA to tune the fragmentation strategy.
-(For a discussion of how to monitor chunk use, including the I/O queues for each chunk, see "Monitoring Chunks" on page 10-34.)
+When I/O queues become unbalanced, the administrator must work with the DBA to tune the fragmentation strategy.
+(For an explanation of how to monitor chunk use, including the I/O queues for each chunk, see "Monitor chunks" on page 9-44.)

 The administrator must monitor fragments for availability and take appropriate steps when a dbspace that contains one or more fragments fails.
-For how to determine if a chunk is down, see "Monitoring Chunks" on page 10-34.
+For how to determine if a chunk is down, see "Monitor chunks" on page 9-44.